MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/system-requirements-on-prem.md

 - The Microsoft .NET Framework.
 See [Deployment setup](../../dev-itpro/deployment/setup-deploy-on-premises-pu41.md#prerequisites) for version information.
 - Service Fabric

-For more information on Service Fabric, see [Plan and prepare your Service Fabric cluster](/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation).
+For more information about Service Fabric, see [Plan and prepare your Service Fabric cluster](/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation).

 > [!NOTE]
 > For supported versions, see [Microsoft Dynamics 365 Finance + Operations (on-premises) supported software](../../dev-itpro/deployment/onprem-compatibility.md).